CrawfishPress/bevy_verlet_demo/README.md

    - slider to set ball-count
    - button to pause/start engine
    - slider to set ball radius
+   - added a Reset button
+ - has basic Game State logic, cycled by GUI buttons

 ### Warning
 Now that ball-radius is adjustable, I'll comment that there's no sanity-checking